 In my Ebook, Beginning Herb Gardening, I teach you almost everything you need to know about the 14 starter herbs above.
 From how to plant them, their care, harvesting, and even herbal uses.

-You can get the e-book by visiting my Etsy store HERE.
+You can visit my Etsy store and purchase Beginning Herb Gardening.
 I also have some FREE Skill Cards you can download when you sign up for the Road to Reliance Community below.